 You provide a written submission that demonstrates how you have achieved the Master’s level learning outcomes.
 The guidance document explains the process.

-- You must find a mentor to guide and support you.
+- It is a good idea to have a mentor to support and guide you through the Experiential Learning process.
 Your mentor will be an experienced engineer who understands the process and can verify that the submission is your own work

 - Your submission is assessed by two volunteer members